 2021 Illustrated Calendar

 During the 2020 holiday season, I wanted to create a memorable gift for my family and church friends that I could also sell in my Etsy shop.
-The gift had to have a personal but timeless touch to it while also combining my passion for watercolor painting and minimal graphic design.
-It turned out that calendars fit that description perfectly.
-So, I decided to create a 12-month unbound calendar with vivid watercolor illustrations featuring scenes from all seasons of the year.
+The gift had to have a personal but timeless touch to it while also combining my passion for watercolor painting and minimal graphic design, so I decided to create a 12-month unbound calendar with vivid watercolor illustrations featuring scenes from all seasons of the year.
+I painted a total of 12 watercolor landscapes for each month and designed and printed the calendar from home.

 Clients: Friends and family, Etsy customers Timeline: 4-6 weeks